alen6516/doc/prot/tcp.md

     * C: 0x80 Congestion Window Reduced (CWR)

     * E: 0x40 ECN echo (ECE)
-        * during the routing of this packet, nodes can turn this bit to tell the receiver network is congested
+        * during the routing of this packet, nodes can turn on this bit to tell the receiver network is congested

     * U: 0x20 URG
         * tell the other side the urgent pointer of this packet is meaningful